-Core Curriculum Course Proposal Cover Sheet Department: Social Sciences College: COLFA Department Head: Malcolm Cross Course Prefix & Number: HIST 101 Course Title: World History to 1700 Course Description: A survey of world history from prehistoric times to the beginning of the 18th century.
-Special attention will be given to the origins of civilization in Africa, Asia, and the Middle East and its development through the ancient, medieval, and early modern eras.
+Core Curriculum Course Proposal Cover Sheet Department: Social Sciences College: COLFA Department Head: Malcolm Cross Course Prefix & Number: HIST 102Course Title: World History since 1700 Course Description: A survey of world history from the beginning of the 18th century to the present.
+Special emphasis will be placed on the rise and fall of Western global influence between the 18th and 20th centuries, and the numerous repercussions of this development.
 Please select the THECB Foundational Component Area for which this course is being submitted.
 (Please select only one) Language, Philosophy & Culture (download forms) (The "download forms" link for the selected Component Area includes the Foundational Component Area Justification Form and the Student Learning Outcome Alignment Form) Checklist: